-Spelling Beats is an innovative new online learning programme which uses gaming elements to encourage primary and secondary school children to step into the role of a DJ to practise and improve their spelling.
+Spelling Beats is an innovative new online learning programme which uses gaming elements to encourage primary and secondary school children to step into the role of a DJ to practice and improve their spelling.

 The platform offers an alternative to traditional worksheet style spelling methods, combining vibrant high-end graphics with original catchy music tracks in genres including grime, dance, reggae, hip hop, RnB and rock.

 Michelle Lockwood, a Sheffield-based former teacher, decided to create Spelling Beats after she identified several problems when teaching a Year 7 spelling class.

 Firstly, students were embarrassed to use the spelling resources on offer as these were babyish and secondly, the programmes did not identify student’s individual spelling gaps, so students were spending time learning spelling rules they might not have needed to improve on.

 When developing the software for Spelling Beats, Michelle has addressed these issues and created a programme suitable for both primary and secondary students.